-It’s not that big a deal if you’re not an investing expert and don’t know all the details about investing yourself.
+It’s not that big a deal if you’re not an investing expert and don’t know all the details yourself.
 The ultimate goal here is to familiarize your kids with the concept and improve their financial mindsets.

 Here in YounGo Money, we have gathered a guide for those who’d like to take a huge step for their children’s financial future.

 Try to keep the following statement in mind “Children Understand More than what it Appears!”